Paraass/USDT-Approve/README.md

 ## 📌 Project Overview

-This project was built for a real client who needed a working ERC-20 token deployment with a frontend DApp that allows users to approve token spending via Trust Wallet.
+This project was built for a real client who needed a working ERC-20 token deployment with a frontend DApp that allows users to approve token spending via Metamask Wallet.

 **The complete flow:**
 ```
-Smart Contract Deployed → QR Code Generated → User Scans with Trust Wallet → Approve/Deny Popup
+Smart Contract Deployed → QR Code Generated → User Scans with Metamask Wallet → Approve/Deny Popup
 ```

 ---